openstack/puppet-swift/README.md

 ### Define: swift::storage::loopback

-This defined resource type was created to test swfit by creating a loopback device that can be used a storage device in the absent of a dedicated block device.
+This defined resource type was created to test swift by creating a loopback device that can be used a storage device in the absent of a dedicated block device.

 It creates a partition of size [`$seek`] at basedir/[`$name`] using dd with [`$byte_size`], formats is to be a xfs filesystem which is then mounted at [`$mnt_base_dir`]/[`$name`].